tejom/tejom.github.io/_posts/2016-10-06-containers-from-scratch-pt2-networking.markdown

     network_setup(pid);
 ```

-Child exec needs to be modified to set up its new interface.
+child_exec needs to be modified to set up its new interface.
+I also modified main to take an ip address as an argument and pass that along to child_exec when clone is called.
+That is the new variable ip.

 ``` c
     system("ip link set veth1 up");